 - Moving Box

 Do you place litter boxes near your kitty’s feeding bowls?
-Chances are your fur ball would either not eat, or would pick a different poop depository, so have the food bowl and the litter box in two separate areas of the house.
+Chances are your fur ball would either not eat, or would pick a different poop depository, so keep the food bowl and the litter box in two separate areas of the house.
 If your cat fancies a place where placing the litter box is possible, try moving the litter box to that area.

 If it is possible to relocate the litter box to that area, then do so.
-Otherwise, have that “new” area thoroughly cleaned and unavailable to the kitty and retrain your feline to its litter box.
+Otherwise, have that “new” area thoroughly cleaned and unavailable to the kitty, and retrain your feline to its litter box.